aaronryank/Cubically/readme.md

 Cubelang has an odd memory structure.
 The memory is a Rubik's cube.
 Various commands perform operations on this cube, such as turning the right face clockwise by 90 degrees.
 Other commands perform operations on certain faces of the cube, like adding all values on the top face together and storing them on the notepad (see below).

-The cube is initialized with the numbers 0 through 5 on its faces, like this:
+The six faces of the cube are initialized with the numbers 0 through 5, like this:

        000
        000